mayflower/mayflower_sandbox/README.md

 - No Node.js built-ins (use VFS functions instead of `fs`, `http`, `path`)
 - No npm packages (use pure JavaScript only)
 - No async/await for external operations (no `fetch`, no network)
-- Basic TypeScript support (runtime transpilation only)
+- TypeScript fully supported via esbuild (type-stripping only, no type checking)

 See [JavaScript Sandbox Guide](docs/javascript.md) for detailed documentation.